fjantunen/sev1/index.md

 * Call out confusion without fear 🗣️
 * Escalate when things felt wrong 🚨

+>📦 **Sidebar: Line in the Sand: Training Comes First**
+>
+>No one should take an oncall shift without practice.
+Training isn't optional, it's the baseline.
+>
+>- 🎓 Onboarding: Every new responder runs a live drill in their first month.
+>- 📅 Annual: All responders complete at least one full-scale simulation per year.
+>- 🛠 Ad-hoc: Smaller drills at least quarterly or after major changes.
+>
+>🧠 Culture means preparing people before they're tested.
+Incidents are stressful enough, practice is what makes the response reliable.

 #### SRE vs. DevOps Culture: Bridging the Mindsets

 | SREs | DevOps |